UshaSriTallada/PriorityLane/README.md

 *   **Artificial Intelligence**: Google's Genkit for the intelligent task prioritization flow
 *   **State Management**: Custom React hooks for clean, centralized state management
 *   **Deployment**: Ready for free, zero-config deployment on Vercel

-This project was built collaboratively with the help of an AI coding partner in Firebase Studio.